GoodGuyGregory/Java/Java_Objects/Notes.md

 **YAGNI**

-adding complexity to objects before they are built is a common mistake programmers make and it is a common phrase to emphasise this idea of not over complicating development.
-KISS
+adding complexity to objects before they are built is a common mistake programmers make and it is a common phrase to emphasise this idea of not over complicating development. `KISS` or Keep it simple stupid.

 `You.Aint.Gonna.Need.It.`

+**Exceptions**

+IllegalArgumentExceptions thrown are known as Runtime Error Handlers